py2ai/py2ai.github.io/_posts/2026-07-26-Ollama-Cloud-Models-SVG-Comparison-Duck-Jeep.md

 ---
 layout: post
 title: "Which Ollama Cloud Model is Best?
-Duck Driving a Jeep SVG Comparison"
+Duck Driving a Jeep SVG Comparison (13 Models)"
-description: "Compare 9 Ollama cloud models side by side to find the best LLM for SVG generation.
+description: "Compare 13 Ollama cloud models side by side to find the best LLM for SVG generation.
 See how each model draws a duck driving a jeep.
 Pick the winner yourself."
 date: 2026-07-26
 header-img: "img/post-bg.jpg"
 permalink: /Ollama-Cloud-Models-SVG-Comparison-Duck-Jeep/